masonlet/starlet-setup/README.md

 # Starlet Setup

 Quick setup script for CMake projects.
 Clone, configure, and build repositories with minimal effort.
+Supports both single repository setup and batch setup for mono-repo development.

 ## Features
+- **Single Repository Mode**:
   - Clone a GitHub repository with simple `username/repo` syntax
   - Support for HTTPS (default) and SSH protocols
   - Create a dedicated build directory
   - Configure the project with CMake
   - Build the project automatically
   - Optional flags for build type, directory, cleaning, and skipping build

+- **Batch/Mono-repo Mode**:
+  - Clone multiple related repositories into one workspace
+  - Automatically generate root CMakeLists.txt for mono-repo structure
+  - Build all modules together for easy debugging and development
+  - Customize which repositories to include
+  - Perfect for working across multiple interdependent projects

 ## Prerequisites
 - Python 3.6+